 Alternately, add the EZ gel instead of tapioca.

-Step 8.
+STEP 8.
 Prep the pie crust.

-Step 9.
-Pour in the filling.
+STEP 9.
+Pour in the thickened filling.

-Empty the blueberry pie filling into the pie shell.
+- Empty the blueberry pie filling into the pie shell.
 Smooth it until it is evenly distributed in the pie pan.

-Slice several thin pats of butter and dot the top of the pie filling.
+- Slice several thin pats of butter and dot the top of the pie filling.
 Use about 2 tablespoons of butter.

-Step 11.
-Add the top crust.
+STEP 10.
+Add the top lattice crust.

 - Brush the egg wash onto the pie crust with a pastry brush.